josh-ing/Semantic_Segmentation_project/README.md

 ## Setup Overview

-I used various data augmentation and deep learning to recognize elements of dashcam footage.
+I used various data augmentations and deep learning to recognize elements of dashcam footage.